rimas-kudelis/wp-simple-discography/readme.txt

   * import and export of discography
   * Add placeHolder on input box
 * shortcode
-  * add parameter on shortcode discography of the sort of the albums
-  * add parameter display shortcode discography for a other view
   * add new single album shortcode
 * Add a widget with Album list